Groups to US: Protect Nevada flower from mine or face court - KESQ

 Agency officials refused to explain why they missed the deadline.

-“We do not comment on litigation,” USFWS spokeswoman Laury Marshall emailed to The Associated Press.
+“We do not comment on litigation,” U.S. Fish and Wildlife spokeswoman Laury Marshall emailed to The Associated Press.

 The center first petitioned the agency for a federal listing in 2019.
 It won a federal court order the following year forcing the agency to render an initial decision on whether there was enough scientific evidence to warrant a full review of the plant’s status.
 The agency then proposed the endangered status, pending a year-long review.